flimflamjs/flimflam-docs/guidelines.md

+Go to [/directory-json](http://github.com/flimflamjs/directory-json) and make a PR on `registry.json` !!!

+General guidelines that we don't actually enforce very strictly, but are good goals:

 Do:
 - Have full test coverage
 - Have a live demo page for the component (and an animated GIF -- try using byzanz)